The Venus Flytrap is a plant most fascinating.

 And, okay, if you’ve got this far, I’ll let you in on a secret.
 The reason I’m being so picky is that I learned the hard way.

 Being a professional terra-scaper (made that word up, what do you think?)
-I thought I could throw together my own potting soil, stick in some moss, keep the plant in a low level of light as the rest of my terrariums… but, alas.
+I thought I could throw together my own potting soil, stick in some moss, and keep the plant in a low level of light as the rest of my terrariums… but, alas.

 My first attempt at a Venus Flytrap terrarium ended quite quickly and quite poorly.